sahil27x/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The best model selected by autoML was a voting ensemble (~91.6% accurate).
 The Voting Ensemble model selected used a slight amount of l1 regularization, meaning that some penalty was placed the number of non-zero model coefficients.
 Additionally, the voting method was soft voting (as compared to hard), where all models' class probabilities are averaged and the highest probablility selected to make a prediction.
 Although the learning rate scheduling for gradient descent is specified as 'invscaling' (i.e. inverse scaling), the scaling factor power is 0 indicating that the learning rate is constant in this case.

 ## Future work
 In the future it might be helpful to explore more feature engineering steps prior to training.
 Also, many of the AutoML runs use a scaler prior to model training and evaluation.
 The encoded data does not really benefit from this scaling, so selectively scaling continuous variables instead of all, might be helpful.
 Also, running AutoML for much longer would likely find better models in this case.
 Furthermore, exploring hyperdrive with a broader variety of classification models would also be informative.
+Moreover, if the data set is imbalanced then Accuracy is not always the right metric to be considered.
+There are some other metrics which you may also consider:
+AUC
+Precision
+Recall